Blaygor/ChristienCodeExamples/README.md

 A curated selection of code from my projects in C and Python over the years.

-This git has three sections and two other important documents.
+This repo has three sections and two other important documents.

 The first section is the folder Private Teacher - This is an app I released for iOS, Android and PC.
 While it is unfortunately no longer available on the App stores, I include a setup installer for you to try out the software yourself - it is an English language trainer for students of English as a Second Language (ESL).
 Additionally, inside the Code Examples folder, are some examples of the code that runs the program.